vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0051
 An ideal wife is a virtuous life partner
 Living within her husband's means.
-NV, PS
+(N.V.K.
+Ashraf), (P.S.
+Sundaram)

 0052
 If the wife lacks household excellence,
 All other excellence in life comes to nil.
-GU, NV
+(G.U.
+Pope), (N.V.K.
+Ashraf)

 0053
 With a good wife, what is lacking?
 And when she is lacking, what is good?
-PS
+(P.S.
+Sundaram)

 0054
 What more grandeur does a woman need
 Than possessing the strength of chastity?
-NV
+(N.V.K.
+Ashraf)

 0055
 Even rains fall at the command of the wife
 Who upon rising worships not God, but her husband.
-SS
+(Satguru  Subramuniyaswami)

 0056
 A tireless woman guards herself,
 Cares for her spouse and upholds family name.
-NV
+(N.V.K.
+Ashraf)

 0057
 What use is physical restraint to a woman
 When her moral restraint is the best?
-KK
+(K. Kannan)

 0058
 The woman who gains her husband's love
 Gains great glory in the heaven. *
-PS, DZ
+(P.S.
+Sundaram), (S.M.
+Diaz)

 0059
 He whose wife is not praiseworthy
 Cannot walk with leonine gait before his critics.
-KV, NV
+KV, (N.V.K.
+Ashraf)
 Yes
 0060
 A good wife is called boon to a house;
 Besides that, good children its jewels. *
-PS
+(P.S.
+Sundaram)

 Notes:
-59. An alternate translation: "Where there is no reputation at home, there is no chance for proud leonine gaits outside" - NV.
-JN provides us an interesting translation: "The mind is without fear and the head is held high" when you are joined by a praiseworthy partner life.
+59. An alternate translation: "Where there is no reputation at home, there is no chance for proud leonine gaits outside" - (N.V.K.
+Ashraf).
+(J. Narayanaswamy) provides us an interesting translation: "The mind is without fear and the head is held high" when you are joined by a praiseworthy partner life.

 007
 Begetting children